jdevfullstack/programming-core-concepts/README.md

 we can simply instruct it to do things for us.
 That's very practical, isn't it?

-After the programmable computers emerged, the next big question was how humans would program these computers.
+After the programmable computers, the next big question was how humans would program these computers.
-They had been developing programming languages and the 1970s was a very remarkable period: the C language was invented.
+They began developing programming languages and the 1970s was a very remarkable period: the C language was invented.